cdeeply/cdeeply-C/README.md

 `        maxWeights, maxHiddenNeurons, maxLayers, maxWeightDepth,`
 `        maxWeightsHardLimit, maxHiddenNeuronsHardLimit, maxActivationsHardLimit,`
 `        allowedAFs, weightQuantization, activationQuantization,`
-`        weightSparsity, ifNNhasBias, &sampleOutputs, &errorMessageString)`
+`        weightSparsity, negativeWeights, ifNNhasBias, &sampleOutputs, &errorMessageString)`

 Generates an autoencoder (or an encoder or decoder) using *unsupervised* training on `trainingSamples`.
 * `trainingSamples` is a `numFeatures*numSamples`-length table unrolled to type `double *`.